BrannanC/lambda_web_dev_resources/code_challenge_grind_guideline.md

 # How To Approach the Code Challenge Grind

-At some point on your road to becoming a professional software developer you will want to grind code challenges.
-You will develop your problem solving skills and also learn some common, and some not-so-common, algorithms that will make you stand out as a candidate and help you solve problems on the job as well.
+At some point on your road to professional software developer you will want to grind code challenges.
+You will develop problem solving skills and also learn common, and some not-so-common, algorithms that will make you stand out as a candidate and help you solve problems on the job as well.

 ### Use UPER and try to solve the problem without any hints.